potassco/clingo-xor/README.md

 ## TODO

-- there still seems to be a bug (see `tests/solving.cc`)
-- implement pivoting more efficiently
+- the tableaux stores value which are all equal to one - this is unnecessary
 - propagate atoms (via the corresponding bounds of integer variables)